medialab/spsm-database-api/README.md

 - Test 1 : Making sure your YAML configuration file named all the columns that the tool identified in the CSV.

-  Using the following 2 files as examples, this test would fail because the YAML configuration file declares only 2, not all 3, of columns in the CSV file.
+  Using the following 2 files as examples, this test would fail because the YAML configuration file declares only 2, not all 3, of the columns in the CSV file.

   `table-schema.yml`